juice-lang/juicelang.org/README.md

   ```

   Otherwise, you can find an installation guide [here][5].\
-  If you installed composer this way, you should replace `composer` in the commands in the section below with
+  If you installed composer this way, you should replace `composer` in the commands below with
   `php /path/to/composer.phar`.

 #### Installation